-Only those holders of Common Stock of record as of the close of business on March 15, 2007, the record date, will be entitled to notice of and to vote at the annual meeting.
-A total of 25,460,995 shares of Common Stock were issued and outstanding as of the record date.
+Only those holders of Common Stock of record as of the close of business on March 24, 2008, the record date, will be entitled to notice of and to vote at the annual meeting.
+A total of 25,986,648 shares of Common Stock were issued and outstanding as of the record date.
 Each share of Common Stock entitles its holder to one vote.
 Cumulative voting of shares of Common Stock is not permitted.

 Shareholders of record can vote either in person at the annual meeting or by proxy whether or not they attend the meeting.
-To vote by proxy, a shareholder must either: (a) fill out the enclosed proxy card, date and sign it, and return it in the enclosed postage-paid envelope, or (b) vote by Internet (instructions are on the proxy card).
+To vote by proxy, a shareholder must either: (a) fill out the enclosed proxy card, date and sign it, and return it in the enclosed postage-paid envelope, or (b) vote by Internet (instructions on Internet voting accompany the proxy card).